 - Manifested after weeks or months of normal use.

-These are the defects that indicate material quality, design flaws, or manufacturing process issues that inspection alone cannot catch.
-Tools like Claimlane make warranty claim defect analysis part of the standard quality workflow.
+These defects point at material quality, design flaws, or manufacturing process issues.
+Inspection alone cannot catch them.
+Tools like Claimlane make warranty claim defect analysis part of the standard quality workflow."

 AI in NCR and CAPA Tools

-AI is transforming quality issue reporting software in three key areas:
+AI is reshaping quality issue reporting software in three key areas:

 Defect Classification